bradsmialek/code-401-python-prework/prework-python-html.md

 After you do this, merge your work to your `master` branch.

 Use the comments function in Canvas to submit questions, comments, and reflections on this work.
-We will get the results from your Coding Bat work automatically, so don't worry about that.
 Because this is not an HTML/CSS/JS course, those assignments will not be graded in any detail.